The Cost of Failure: On The Complexity of Recampaigning under Fixed Districts: Preliminaries

 The ``Constructive'' in the above problem's name refers to the fact that the goal of this problem is to make candidate(s) win.
+Moreover, there is no restriction on how many candidates can be assigned to each district.
+However, it is worth noting that in $\ell$-recampaigning, a successful assignment of candidates to districts will never be assigning more than $\ell$ candidates to a given district.

 In the above problem, the case where $\ell = 1$ is a natural case to consider if each district elects exactly one winner.
 However, that may not always be the case; many elections around the world run elections where multiple candidates may be elected from one district.
 One such country is Mauritius, where each constituency (which, in our terminology, corresponds to a district) elects three candidates to elect the members of parliament~\cite{wik:url:mauritius-elections}, using what is essentially 3-approval.
+In a different context, award committees often select multiple recipients subject to some threshold, for example by selecting up to, but no more than, three recipients.
+In companies, if the Board of Directors has vacant seats (e.g., following resignations), then an election may be conducted to fill as many seats as possible.
+However, if not every candidate is deemed suitable, some of those seats may remain unfilled.
 It is thus natural to consider the case where there may be multiple winners in each district, but that number is bounded.
-Moreover, the reason why we bound the number of winners only for the case where a candidate in $A$ is a winner is because the entity determining the assignment of candidates to districts should not be concerned with the happenings of a district in which it has no participating candidate.
+Moreover, the reason why we bound the number of winners only for the case where a candidate in $A$ is a winner is because the entity determining the assignment of candidates to districts should not be concerned with the happenings of a district in which it has no participating candidate; we believe that doing so would be unnatural.